STV (TV station): Programming

 WIN Mildura broadcasts its programming from Channel Nine.

 WIN News Sunraysia

 For nearly 50 years, the station produced regional news bulletins from its Mildura studios.
 In later years, WIN News programs were presented from VTV's studios in Ballarat.
-WIN ceased its Sunraysia news operations in May 2015.
+WIN ceased its Sunraysia news operations in May 2015, at the same time WIN ceased its Mackay news operations.

 As a current Nine Network partner, it broadcasts WIN News Central Victoria, the national and Victorian Nine News editions and A Current Affair.